ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 You'll need to complete the implementation of the onSubmitForm and onSubmitVerification methods within the **/website/src/auth/signIn.js** file, as well as the methods of the same name within the **/website/src/auth/signUp.js** file.
 Finally, you'll need to complete the implementation of a method to check whether the user is authenticated within the **/website/src/index.js** page.

 1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating **/website/src/amplify-config.js**.
+Open this file in your Cloud9 IDE editor.

-1. After opening this file in your Cloud9 IDE editor, copy the following parameter values from your previous scratchpad into the config value parameter placeholders:
+1. Copy the following parameter values from your previous scratchpad into the config value parameter placeholders:
 	- `identityPoolId`
 	- `region`
 	- `userPoolId`